-The Administrative Agent, Paying Agent, Domiciliary Agent and Listing Agent
+The UCI Administrator, Paying Agent, Domiciliary Agent and Listing Agent

-The Administrative Agent has been appointed as the Company's administrative agent, paying agent, domiciliary agent and listing agent pursuant to the Investment Fund Service Agreement.
+The UCI Administrator has been appointed as the Company's administrative agent, paying agent, domiciliary agent and listing agent pursuant to the Investment Fund Service Agreement as amended from time to time.

-In such capacity the Administrative Agent furnishes certain administrative and clerical services delegated to it, including the calculation of the Net Asset Values.
-It further assists in the preparation of, and filing with the competent authorities of, financial reports.
+In such capacity the UCI Administrator furnishes certain administrative and clerical services delegated to it, including the calculation of the Net Asset Values.
+It further assists in the preparation of, and filing with the competentauthorities of, financial reports.

-The Administrative Agent shall also be responsible for ensuring compliance by the Company as a whole with the restrictions which apply to the Company as a whole.
+The UCI Administrator shall also be responsible for ensuring compliance by the Company as a whole with the restrictions which apply to the Company as a whole.

-The Administrative Agent may subject to receiving the prior written consent of the Company delegate under its full responsibility and control part or all of its functions to another Luxembourg entity in which case the Prospectus shall be updated.
+The UCI Administrator may subject to receiving the prior written consent of the Company delegate under its full responsibility and control part or all of its functions to another Luxembourg entity in which case the Prospectus shall be updated.

-The Administrative Agent is appointed for an undetermined duration.
-The Administrative Agent or the Company may each terminate the Investment Fund Service Agreement on giving ninety days' prior notice.
+The UCI Administrator is appointed for an undetermined duration.
+The UCI Administrator or the Company mayeach terminate the Investment Fund Service Agreement on giving ninety days' prior notice.

-The Investment Fund Service Agreement contains provisions indemnifying the Administrative Agent against any liability other than due to its negligence, bad faith, fraud or wilful misconduct.
+The Investment Fund Service Agreement contains provisions indemnifying the UCI Administrator against any liability other than due to its negligence, bad faith, fraud or wilful misconduct.